juju/docs/src/en/help-openstack.md

 For background information on this method read section [Adding credentials from environment variables][credentials-adding-from-variables].

-## Images and private clouds

-The above steps are all you need to use most OpenStack clouds which are configured for general use.
-If this is your own cloud, you will also need to additionally provide stream information so that the cloud can fetch the relevant images for Juju to use.
-This is covered in the section on [private clouds][simplestreams].

 ## Creating a controller

 Once the image metadata has been gathered, either locally or via a registered